Flood Damage Reduction (FDR) Strategy

 Flood damage reduction efforts can take many forms, but we will focus on three major options that provide widespread benefits: impoundments, culvert sizing, and land-use change.
 Each method is useful and when combined can have a major impact on flood control.
 In selecting alternatives we must analyze the hydrologic characteristics of the basin.
 Certain areas due to land-use, soil type, topography and location should be treated differently.
 The Timing Zones map shows three zones: early, middle and late relative flood flow contribution to the Red River Valley in MN and to the Bois de Sioux Watershed.
 The early zone in the Bois de Sioux Watershed is close to the Bois de Sioux River and water from this area could leave the watershed soon after a storm event while the channel at Wahpeton/Breckenridge can handle the flow.
 However, this area is in the middle zone of the Red River Basin so downstream impacts on the Red River need to be carefully considered.
 Waters in the middle and late zones should be slowed and or stored until the downstream areas can handle the increased volume of water.
 The late zone, in particular, is a great place to implement projects that detain or retain water.

 Runoff is affected by the type of ground cover it is traveling through.
 Concrete, bare earth, native prairie, cropland, etc. each effect runoff differently based on their individual characteristics.
 These affect travel rates, absorbency and ability to filter sediments and nutrients to improve water quality.
-Restoring natural vegetation in critical areas is a wonderful approach and should be encouraged.
-However land-use changes cannot solve flooding on its own.
-This would take too much land out of production by farmers to achieve the needed flood control in the valley.

 The best response lies in the ability to recognize that flood damage reduction in a fertile region like the Red River Valley is a “shared responsibility” among everyone.
-From your local farmer, to your state/federal agencies, we need to focus on critical areas that are prone to flooding, while limiting negative impacts on downstream areas.
+From local residents to state/federal agencies, we need to focus on critical areas that are prone to flooding, while limiting negative impacts on downstream areas.
 In fact, if done with the “big picture” mentality, the benefits can be felt among communities all the way north to the Hudson Bay.